 - Obtain the necessary assistance of personnel in units of the organization where they perform audits, as well as other specialized services from within or outside the organization.

-The chief audit executive and staff of the internal audit department are not authorized to:
+The chief audit officer and staff of the internal audit department are not authorized to:

 - Perform any operational duties for the organization or its affiliates.